divnix/std/ARCHITECTURE.md

 In fact, this is an innovation in the SDLC space:
 We can devise an implementation of a CI which, by querying Paisano's Registry, autonomously discovers all work that needs to be done.
-Indeed, we made a reference implementation for GitHub Actions over at [`divnix/std-action`](https://github.com/divnix/paisano).
+In order to demonstrate the value of this proposition, we made a reference implementation for GitHub Actions over at [`divnix/std-action`](https://github.com/divnix/paisano).
 To our knowledge, this is the first and only "zero config" CI implementation based on the principles of artifact typing and code organization.
-By using these principles rather than a rigid opinionated structure, it also remains highly flexible and adapts well to the user's preferences.
+By using these principles rather than a rigid opinionated structure, it also remains highly flexible and adapts well to the user's preferences & needs.

 In summary, all these organization and typing principles enable:

-- Easy refactoring of your repository's devops namespace
+- easy refactoring of your repository's devops namespace;
-- Intuitive grouping of functionality that encourages well-defined internal boundaries
+- intuitive grouping of functionality that encourages well-defined internal boundaries,
-  - Allowing for keeping your automation code clean and maintainable
+  - allowing for keeping your automation code clean and maintainable;
-- Making use of Block Types and the shared library to implement the DRY principle
+- making use of Block Types and the shared library to implement the DRY principle;
-- Reasoning about the content of your repo through structured data
+- reasoning about the content of your repo through structured data,
-  - Thereby interesting user interfaces, such as a CLI, TUI or even a UI
+  - and, thereby, facilitate interesting user interfaces, such as a CLI, TUI or even a UI,
-  - As well as also services like a (close to) zero config, self-updating CI
+  - as well as services like a (close to) zero config, self-updating CI;
-- Similar organizational principles help to lower the cost of context switching between different projects
+- similar organizational principles help to lower the cost of context switching between different projects.

 ### Standard's Block Types (DevOps Type System)

 As mentioned above, Standard exploits the Block Type abstraction to provide artifact types for the SDLC.
 Within the semantics of each Block Type, we implement shared functionality.
 This is designed to offer the user an optimized, audited implementation.
-Alleviates the burdon of devising "yet another" local implementation of otherwise well-understood generic functionality, such as, the building of a package or the pushing of a container image.
+Alleviates the burden of devising "yet another" local implementation of otherwise well-understood generic functionality, such as, the building of a package or the pushing of a container image.

 ### Standard's Cells (Function Library)